dustinpfister/blog_posts/_posts/js-xmlhttprequest.md

 layout: post
 categories: js
 id: 166
-updated: 2021-04-05 13:49:47
+updated: 2021-04-05 13:52:36
-version: 1.8
+version: 1.9
 ---

-These days there are a ton of options for scripting http requests with javaScript when it comes to modern native options like [fetch](/2018/03/27/js-fetch/), as well as popular user space options like [axios](/2018/01/10/nodejs-axios/).
-Many developers go so far as to make there own http clients themselves when it comes to yet another option, but even then a native method of one sort or another will have to be used.
-Call be old fashion by I still find myself using [XMLHttprequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) for these tasks in many simple pet projects at least.
+These days there are a ton of options for scripting http requests with javaScript when it comes to modern native options like [fetch](/2018/03/27/js-fetch/), as well as popular user space options like [axios](/2018/01/10/nodejs-axios/) that seems to be a popular solution for this sort of thing.
+Many developers go so far as to make there own http clients themselves when it comes to yet another option, but even then a native method of one sort or another will have to be used in order to do so.
+There is using a modern browser built in feature like fetch, but I would still go with the old fashion tired yet true [XMLHttprequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) for these tasks in many simple pet projects at least.

 It does have it's draw backs, compared to more modern solutions, but it is not that hard to quickly make a solution that makes use of more modern javaScript features like promises.
 It is true however that if I am going to start to invest a great deal of time into making my own http client, I should probably stop there are many great solutions out there all ready and I am not sure if I really need to be yet another developer re inventing the wheel with this one.